shadowmoose/PatchAlerts/README.md

 *Depending on my free time and interest, I may expand the list of supported games or alert methods.
 If you have one you'd like added, please open a request.*
+*This project is not in any way affiliated with or supported by these games, or their owners.*

 -----------------